14 Ways Childhood Emotional Neglect Leads to Toxic Relationships

 Remember, control is at the root of every toxic, abusive relationship.

-9. Feeling “Weirded Out” by Affection Between Others
+🚩9.
+Feeling “Weirded Out” by Affection Between Others

-10. Having a Good Emotional Vocabulary is Difficult
+🚩10.
+Having a Good Emotional Vocabulary is Difficult

-11. Being Emotionally Mature and Eloquent is Challenging
+🚩11.
+Being Emotionally Mature is Challenging

-12. Distrusting True Kindness
+🚩12.
+Distrusting True Kindness

 Learn to identify the difference between kindness and “being nice.”

-They are different with respect, that anyone can be nice, but not everyone has the ability to express true kindness.
+They are different with in the way that anyone can be nice, but not everyone has the ability to express true kindness.
+The kind that comes from the heart.

-13. Connecting Through Actions, Not Emotions
+🚩13.
+Connecting Through Actions, Not Emotions

-14. No Room for Your Feelings
+🚩14.
+No Room for Your Feelings

-How to Break Free
+How to Break Free from Toxic Relationship Patterns Rooted in Childhood Neglect

-Here are actionable strategies:
+✨Here are actionable strategies:

 • Learn Emotional Regulation: Practice mindfulness and journaling to understand and manage your emotions.